-However, no one told the engineers at AMG’s Affalterbach HQ, because as well as both of those attributes, Merc’s big supersaloon is as gifted down a tortuous B-road as it is on a derestricted highway.
-It might well be long and heavy, but it’ll move with the agility of a car 600kg lighter while being thoroughly entertaining in the process.
+No one seems to have told AMG’s engineers that though, because as well as those attributes, Merc’s current E63 S is as gifted down a tortuous B-road as it is on a derestricted highway.
+It might well be big and heavy, but it’ll move with the agility of a car 600kg lighter while being genuinely entertaining in the process

 Mercedes-AMG E63 in detail

-Ride and handling – It might be four-wheel drive and over 1800kg, but the big AMG is truly exciting to drive
+- Ride and handling – It might be four-wheel drive and weigh over 1800kg, but the big AMG is truly exciting to drive

 Prices, specs and rivals

 Mercedes-Benz's simplification of its model ranges has spread to the flagship E-class, with the V8-powered E63 now available in 603bhp S form only.
 This, together with the broad kitchen sink approach to the standard specification, has raised the E63 S’s price to £95,440 in saloon form (the estate is just £2000 more at £97,440).
 This might seem like a faintly preposterous hike from the £80,000 price tag the E63 started with in 2017, but it comes with quite literally every option ticked.

 - Mercedes-AMG E53 2021 review – brimming with tech, but missing the charisma of an M550i